UX Research Manager Jobs in USA with Visa Sponsorship

 How can I find UX Research Manager jobs that offer H-1B sponsorship?

 Migrate Mate is built specifically for this.
 Every listing on Migrate Mate is filtered for visa sponsorship willingness, so you're not guessing which employers are open to it.
-UX Research Manager roles at larger tech and healthcare companies appear frequently, and many of those employers have established immigration programs that make the H-1B process straightforward for qualified candidates.
+UX Research Manager roles at larger tech and healthcare companies appear frequently, and many of those employers have established immigration programs that make the H-1B visa process straightforward for qualified candidates.

 Do UX Research Manager roles at universities avoid the H-1B lottery?